 Blueberry French Toast Casserole

-Every bite of blueberry French toast casserole is full of texture and flavor… from the cinnamon-spiced bread and juicy blueberries to the crisp brown sugar streusel on top.
+Every bite of blueberry French toast casserole is full of texture and flavor… from the soft custard-soaked bread and juicy blueberries to the crisp brown sugar streusel on top.
 This make-ahead breakfast casserole benefits from an overnight rest in the refrigerator, so all you need to do in the morning is pop it in the oven.
-The smell of it baking will certainly lure your family out of bed and straight to the breakfast table!

 I always thought nothing could beat the smell of homemade cinnamon rolls coming from the kitchen.
 Until I made a pan of this blueberry French toast casserole.